Steve's Special Calculus Course!

 somehow born that way, or have a higher IQ or a "gift".
 I don't

-believe that it was because they worked harder.
+believe that it was because they had better teachers, or worked harder.
 I think it has

 everything to do with being allowed to truly grasp each fundamental